evaldasstu/zonalmaps/README.md

 ### Embedding in WordPress

-#### iframe format

 To add an embed to a [WordPress](https://wordpress.org) website using Block Editor (default since version 5.0), add a **Custom HTML** block and paste the embed code.

 When using the Classic Editor or pre–Gutenberg WordPress, switch to **Text** tab of the editor and paste the embed code.

-#### oEmbed format

-WordPress supports *oEmbed* format and automatically displays content from selected websites by converting URLs into content objects straight in the editor.
-However, it uses an internal whitelist of trusted websites for this feature.
-To enable *oEmbed* for Zonal Maps, add this line to `functions.php` file of your theme:

-> `wp_oembed_add_provider( 'https://evaldasstu.github.io/zonalmaps/embed/*', 'https://evaldasstu.github.io/zonalmaps/oembed', false );`

-To do: check syntax.

 ## Multilingual embeds